godunno/dunno-front-end/README.md

 # Dunno App Front-End

+Love Chips 'n Dips?
+This is **WAY** better!
 This is the front-end repository for the hottest, prettiest, tastiest app ever made, Dunno App!
 Wanna grab some delicious Slim 'n Sass?
 See how bellow!

 Don't know what the hell I'm talking about?
 Check it out!

   * [Slim](http://slim-lang.com/)
   * [Sass](http://sass-lang.com/guide)

-## Requirements
+## Prepare your tools

-You can't make an dish without some equipment!
+You can't make a lasagna without a baking dish!
 Before diving your fingers on those **HOT** Slim 'n Sass, you'll need to get the following
 tools: